DuendeInexistente/Cirque/ShortStories/thievesdreams.md

 No, this… this wasn’t them.
 They closed the box it was in and slid into the bed, trying not to think.
 Mania.
 Was it mania to fall for someone, not once but *twice*?
 Was it pathetic that they had ruined it both times?

+Might as well be a yellow eyes, they thought, for all the good I do.

 They took the mask out of its box and held it.
 It was heavy for cloth, enough that wearing it would’ve given muscle cramps to most people, but that was the price to pay for the level of protection it gave.

 Under the mask were four disks, enchanted metal to be attached to their boots.
 Two were tied now, the other two were loose and glimmering as if they weren’t centuries old.